Knowledge, Practices, Pedagogy

 SOME CONTRIBUTORY PROJECTS

-- Analysis of the Activity and Professional Development of Preschool Teachers (ANADEPEM, Hélène Marquié-Dubié and Sandrine Bazile, 2016-2019).
+- Analysis of the Work and Professional Development of Preschool Teachers (ANADEPEM, Hélène Marquié-Dubié and Sandrine Bazile, 2016–2019).

-- Argumentation and Digital Technology (AREN, Manuel Bächtold, Sylvie Canat, Kévin de Checchi, Capucine Huet, Valérie Munier, and Gabriel Pallarès, 2016–2020).
+- Argumentation and Digital Technology (AREN, edited by Manuel Bächtold, Sylvie Canat, Kévin de Checchi, Capucine Huet, Valérie Munier, and Gabriel Pallarès, 2016–2020).

 - ECRICOL (Sandrine Bazile, 2016–2020).

-- Implicits and academic differentiation: didactic and linguistic analysis of group work by students in physics classes (ID-ADL, Sandrine Bazile, Aurélie Chesnais, David Cross, Céline Constantin, and Valérie Munier, 2017-2019).
+- Implicit Knowledge and Academic Differentiation: A Didactic and Linguistic Analysis of Student Group Work in Physics Class (ID-ADL, Sandrine Bazile, Aurélie Chesnais, David Cross, Céline Constantin, and Valérie Munier, 2017–2019).

 - Research on Multimodality and Multilingualism in Literature for Language Teaching (MULTIPLL, Brahim Azaoui, 2019).